trofi/trofi.github.io.gen/posts/269-a-dataflow-gcc-bug.md

 Note how `-O0` case computes correct `f = 1.0` and `-O1` computes
 incorrect `f = 0.0`.
 There are no denormalized values.
 Just `0.0`, `1.0` and `2.0`.
-All of them are representable perfectly in 32-bit `float` or 64 `double` types.
-Thus the result should not be affected by finer optimizations like fused-multiply-add which might observably increase precision.
+All of them can be encoded without an error in 32-bit `float` or 64 `double` types.
+Thus, the result should not be affected by finer optimizations like fused-multiply-add which might observably increase precision.